kalung2002/JQ03a-21_EMG_FYP/README.md

 # EMG_FYP
- FYP using EMG to interact with windows
+ FYP using EMG to interact with android running on nano 33 ble